MrR0807/Java_Notes/Modern-Best-Practices-for-Testing-in-Java.md

 ## Don’t Use Static Access.
 Never.
 Ever.

+**!!My Comment.
+Static utilities have their place.
+With given example, I agree, but I would not go that far and forbid static access.**

 Static access is an anti-pattern.
 First, it obfuscates dependencies and side-effects making the whole code harder to understand and more error-prone.
 Second, static access harms testability.
 You can’t exchange the objects anymore.
 But in a test, you want to use mocks or use the real objects with a different configuration (like a DAO object pointing to a test database).

 So instead of access code statically, put it into non-static methods, instantiate the class and pass the object to the constructor of the object where you need it.